idkaaa/cs-6750-hci-sp22-public/required-readings/shared-notes-2019/source/Week 10 - Artifacts, Interfaces, and Politics.md

 1. Instances in which the invention, design, or arrangement of a specific technical device or system becomes a way of settling an issue in a particular community
 2. Cases of what can be called inherently political technologies, man-made systems that appear to require, or to be strongly compatible with, particular kinds of political relationships

-## The “industrial revolution” in the home: Household technology and social change in the 20 century
+## The “Industrial Revolution” In The Home: Household Technology And Social Change In The 20 Century

-- Cowan, R. S. (1976).
-[The “industrial revolution” in the home: Household technology and social change in the 20 century](https://hss.sas.upenn.edu/sites/hss.sas.upenn.edu/files/Industrial%20Revolution%20in%20the%20Home.pdf). _Technology and Culture_ _17_(1)_._ (pp. 1-23).
+> Cowan, R. S. (1976).
+The “industrial revolution” in the home: Household technology and social change in the 20 century.
+Technology and Culture 17(1). (pp. 1-23).
 Johns Hopkins University Press.

 Topic: technological revolution in our home and its impact.